 King’s most significant contribution was to bring Wine & Spirits Education Trust (WSET) certification to Texas.
-He also brought introduced certifications from the Society of Wine Educators, the French Wine Society, the North American Sommelier Association, and the Sake School of America.
+He also introduced certifications from the Society of Wine Educators, the French Wine Society, the North American Sommelier Association, and the Sake School of America.
 TWS was one of the first schools to offer wine certifications from multiple vendors.

 In 2014, James moved to Arkansas for his wife’s job and sold ownership of the school to Liz and Paul Palmer, who were his students at the time.
 King retains a small piece of the pie in return for coming back a couple of times a year to contribute on the educational side.
 He currently runs the King James Wine School in Arkansas.

 Liz runs the operation and teaches at least one class a week.
 They currently have a roster of a dozen instructors.
 Of note, the school offers a “Specialist of Texas Wine” class with Dr. Russell Kane.
 Since 2019, Walden Pemantle has been the Director of Education; they previously worked at Vino Vero, a wine distributor located in Houston.